 A potter’s journey into this quintessential craft heritage.

-I make historically inspired pottery based on European and North American traditions of the 17th to 19th centuries.
-Among the several styles I interpret are earth-toned traditional Colonial Era “Redware,” and blue and white “Delftware” from England and Holland.
-Here can be found a unique glimpse into the foundations of this traditional craft expression.
+I make pottery inspired by various European and North American traditions of the 17th to 19th centuries.
+Among the styles I appreciate are earth-toned traditional Colonial Era “Redware,” and blue and white “Delftware” from England and Holland.

 You can purchase this hand made, food safe, visually authentic pottery at a store near you, at a show I’ll be attending, or by ordering on-line.